jonjonnnho/project-utmc/docs/contribute.md

 ## How do I apply?

-Talk to one of the admins on the UTM Whit Van Discord server.
+Talk to one of the admins on the UTM White Van Discord server.